 - Halting progression (worsening) of a curve

 - Reducing the degree of a curve which can be permanent in some patients both for kyphosis and scoliosis.

 How long is a brace worn?
 The brace is worn until growth is completed.
 We monitor growth by using skeletal x-rays to evaluate four growth centers: the femur, iliac crest, humerus and ribs.
 Once skeletal maturity is reached, these growth centers close.
-On average, girls complete their growth at age 15-17, or 2- 3 years post menarche (the first menstrual period).
-Boys complete their growth by age 17-19 years, on average.
+On average, girls complete their growth at age 15-17, by two years post menarche (the first menstrual period).
+Boys complete their growth by age 16-19 years, on average.

 How many hours per day is the brace to be worn?
 You are to wear the brace 16-23 hours per day depending on the severity of the curve and how much growth remains.
 A more precise number, tailored to your needs, will be discussed with our team.

 - Time in brace:The brace can be worn to school, to bed, and for almost all daily activities.
 It may be worn for gym and non-contact sports, or you can take the brace off for these activities and count that among your “out of brace” time.
 The brace should not be worn for contact sports.

-- Time out of brace:Patients are encouraged to do core strengthening exercises (sit-ups, yoga, Pilates), if not participating in active sports or gym, while they are out of the brace.
+- Time out of brace:Patients are encouraged to do core strengthening exercises (sit-ups, yoga, Pilates, swimming), if not participating in active sports or gym, while they are out of the brace.
 It may be removed for after-school sports.
-Additional latitude is given during the summer to allow for camp activities, particularly swimming, which is the exception to “out of brace” time.
-If the brace is removed for swimming activities, up to 4 hours are allowed.
+Additional latitude is given during the summer to allow for camp activities.
+Swimming is an excellent activity for your back.

 A brace can only serve its purpose if it fits well and is worn for the number of hours prescribed, and we strive to make those objectives as attainable as possible.
-Because there is little scientific evidence as to which type of brace is “best,” we work alongside a variety of orthotists in the area who produce numerous brace styles.
-Recent, innovative technology has even allowed for specialized bracing capabilities for even those in need of a highly customized brace that is done through scanning of your body shape and then computer generation of a brace that precisely fits your body.
 We will facilitate choosing a brace type to suit your individual needs and preferences.
-Bracing